zvizvi/filament-relation-manager-repeater/README.md

 A Filament plugin that adds a Repeater form interface for editing relationship records in Filament's relation managers.
 This plugin allows you to edit multiple related records at once using a repeater component.

+## Version Compatibility

+- Version 1.x is compatible with Filament 3
+- Version 2.x and above is compatible with Filament 4

 ## Installation

 ```bash